 Barriers to women’s promotion in the workforce can be explained by supply-side and demand-side causes.
 Supply-side barriers, such as a higher workload within the home and gender differences in bargaining abilities, affect the supply of women available for positions.
 Demand-side barriers, such as employer discrimination, affect the likelihood that women will be considered or chosen for a job or promotion.

-The present study focuses on a pervasive demand-side barrier to women’s promotion in academia: discrimination by hiring and promotion and committees.
-In Europe, women account for 37% of associate professors, and only 20% of full professors (those promoted from the entry-level position of Assistant Professor).
-These numbers are even smaller in Canada and the U.S. Hiring and promotion discrimination is thought to be magnified by the fact that men and women conduct research in different subfields.
+The present study focuses on a pervasive demand-side barrier to women’s promotion in academia: discrimination by hiring and promotion committees.
+In Europe, women account for 37 percent of associate professors, and only 20 percent of full professors (those promoted from the entry-level position of Assistant Professor)–these numbers are even smaller in Canada and the U.S. Hiring and promotion discrimination is thought to be magnified by the fact that men and women conduct research in different subfields.
 This means that when men serve on hiring and promotion committees, they may be less able to judge the quality of female applicants since they are less familiar with female applicants’ area of study.
 In addition, academic research networks tend to be gendered.
-When more men are on hiring and promotion committees, there’s a greater likelihood that male evaluators will be more familiar with male applicants than with female applicants, and may in turn display bias towards women.
+When more men are on hiring and promotion committees, there’s a greater likelihood that male evaluators will be more familiar with male applicants than with female applicants, and may in turn display bias towards the female applicants.

 Using a dataset consisting of over one hundred thousand applications for promotion to associate or full professor in Italy and Spain, the authors analyzed the gender composition of the evaluation committees.
 Their goal was to determine whether the gender mix affects the quality and quantity of male and female candidates being granted promotion to associate or full professor.